Pomax/socketless/docs/ARCHITECTURE.md

 Browser client instances created using the browser-side `createBrowserClient` function have access to the following pre-specified properties:

-- `this.server`, a proxy for the main server
+- `this.server`, a proxy for the main server.
-- `this.socket`, the _plain_ websocket connection to the client (it should almost never be necessary to interact with this property)
+- `this.socket`, the _plain_ websocket connection to the client (it should almost never be necessary to interact with this property).
-- `this.quit()`, a convenience method to disconnect from the main server
+- `this.quit()`, a convenience method to disconnect from the main server.

 You will also want to implement the following functions in your browser client class:

 - `init()`, a function that is called as part of the connection process.
-Any setup should be done inside `init()`, not the constructor (while you _may_ have a constructor, you will not have access to the pre-specified properties until `init` gets called)
+Any setup should be done inside `init()`, not the constructor (while you _may_ have a constructor, you will not have access to the pre-specified properties until `init` gets called).
 - `update(prevState)`, a function that is called any time the client's state gets reflected to the browser.